kissaten/heroku-eureka-server-demo/README.md

 Git remote heroku added
 ```

-Now you'll need to create a configation variable to set the default user's
+Now you'll need to create a configuration variable to set the default user's
 password.
-Run this command, btu substitue a unique password for `<PASSWORD>`:
+Run this command, but substitue a unique password for `<PASSWORD>`:

 ```
 $ heroku config:set EUREKA_USER_PASSWORD=<PASSWORD>
 ```

 You're ready to deploy.
-There two methods you can use: Git deployment, and
+There are two methods you can use: Git deployment and
 Maven deployment.
 The former compiles the application remotely, while the latter
-uses locally compiled aritfacts and pushes them to Heroku.
+uses locally compiled artifacts and pushes them to Heroku.

 ### Deploying with Git